By Melissa Baron

-As a child, I could not stand to be in the same room with him.
+As a child, I could not stand to be in the same room with this man.

 Today, my fellow gatherers, is the only day in which I can comfortably share a room with him.

-“Henry would appreciate to see those he loved here, to wish him well into the next life.
+“Henry would appreciate seeing those he loved here, wishing him well into the next life.
 Seek and receive comfort from one another as we mourn his passing.”